roinevirta/euro-stablecoin-research/README.md

 - Semi-colon (;) is used to separate lists within a cell
 - Dot (.) is used as a decimal separator

-The first row of a file contains the name of the data point, a description regarding the data point, and the tickers of the stablecoins included.
-If you want to include a new stablecoin to the data set, add its ticker (sorted in alphabetical order), to a new column.
-The data will hence be sorted as follows on each of the files: Data point name, data point description, [tickers]
+The first row of a file contains the name of the data point, the second a description regarding the data point, the third a description of which type of data is expected in the cell.
+Stablecoin data then starts from the fourth row.
+To add a new stablecoin, simply add a new row to all the relevant data tables.

 ## Data tables

 The database includes the following tables:

-- Contributors: list of people who have contributed to this data set
+- `Contributors`: list of people who have contributed to this data set
-- DeveloperActivityData: information related to developer activity metrics
+- `DeveloperActivityData`: information related to developer activity metrics
-- IssuerData: information directly related to the issuer and to the regulatory and legal aspects of the issuer
+- `IssuerData`: information directly related to the issuer and to the regulatory and legal aspects of the issuer
-- MarketCapitalisationData: information about the total number of stablecoins issued -- Market cap is calculated as tokens issued less unreleased tokens less blocklisted tokens.
+- `MarketCapitalisationData`: information about the total number of stablecoins issued -- Market cap is calculated as tokens issued less unreleased tokens less blocklisted tokens.
 Excludes bridged tokens.
+-- XTotal is the sum of all the other market caps provided
-- ReserveData: information related to the backing and the auditing of the backing assets for fiat stablecoins + information regarding the mechanisms of non-fiat stablecoins
+- `ReserveData`: information related to the backing and the auditing of the backing assets for fiat stablecoins + information regarding the mechanisms of non-fiat stablecoins
-- ServiceData: includes information related to the issuer's services, customers the issuer serves, and the issuer's business model (e.g. information regarding fee structure)
+- `ServiceData`: includes information related to the issuer's services, customers the issuer serves, and the issuer's business model (e.g. information regarding fee structure)
-- TechnicalTokenInformation: information regarding the technical implementation of the token, for example addresses on which the token is implemented at
+- `TechnicalTokenInformation`: information regarding the technical implementation of the token, for example addresses on which the token is implemented at
-- TokenInformation: information regarding the non-technical characteristics of the token (not issuer, for issuer information, see IssuerData)
+- `TokenInformation`: information regarding the non-technical characteristics of the token (not issuer, for issuer information, see IssuerData)

 ### Metadata tables

 Metadata tables provide information about the source, date, and person adding the information.
 They follow exactly the same format as their non-metadata counterpart; for example the metadata cell at (3,3) corresponds to the data in cell (3,3) in the original data table.

+Metadata tables are available in the `metadata` directory.

-Metadata tables contain information in the following format: [[person,date,source],[person,date,source]]
+Metadata tables contain information in the following format: `[[person,date,source],[person,date,source]]`
 - `person` is the github username of the person who made the latest edit
 - `date` is the date at which the source of data was accessed (in YYYYMMDD format)
 - `source` is the URL from which the data was obtained.
 For offline data this is an APA style reference.